saracuriel/VP-Onboarding-Doc/level_2/vp_api.rst

      - Supports Level 1?
      - Supports Level 2?
    * - `RD-Nexus <https://vp-onboarding-doc.readthedocs.io/en/latest/level_2/solutions/rd_nexus.html>`_
-     - RD-Nexus is a convenient data discovery tool that adapts to many use cases and diverse datatypes.
-It utilises graph-based technologies to leverage semantic similarity and ontology mapping standards and is compatible with any input data format.
+     - RD-Nexus is a dedicated data discovery tool that adapts to many use cases and diverse datatypes.
+It utilises conventional and graph-based technologies to leverage semantic similarity and ontology mapping standards and is compatible with any input data format.
 Compliant with all major RD standards.
-     - API support for Any/All EJP RD Beacon v2 queries; Storage and Query of Metadata; Storage and Query of safe (or rich) demographic, sample, phenotypic and other data (omics, tabular, images); Ingest/Use any data format; Real-time query execution; Powerful similarity searching (phenotypes and disease); Enforce ontologies or controlled vocabularies; Dockerised & Non-Dockerised Install options; Inbuilt modular query & admin interfaces; Supports federated AuthN/AuthZ (inc LS AAI); Secure operation across firewall (via polling); Create/Manage secure custom networks.
+     - Support for Any/All EJP RD Beacon v2 queries; Storage and Query of Metadata; Storage and Query of safe (or rich) demographic, sample, phenotypic and other data (omics, tabular, images); Ingest/Use any data format; Real-time query execution; Powerful similarity searching (phenotypes and disease); Enforce ontologies or controlled vocabularies; Dockerised & Non-Dockerised Install options; Inbuilt modular query & admin interfaces; Supports federated AuthN/AuthZ (inc LS AAI); Secure operation across firewall (via polling); Create/Manage secure custom networks.
      - RD-Nexus is free to use under the MIT License.
-     - Yes: Installation and hosting support.
+     - Yes: Local installation and hosting options available.
 Demo and customisation support.
 Guidance on setting up private networks.
      - Yes
      - Yes
    * - `MOLGENIS <https://vp-onboarding-doc.readthedocs.io/en/latest/level_2/solutions/molgenis.html>`_